 We carried out a few polls throughout the discussion on Friday and opened up the floor to the group of almost 50.

-We asked the group if they knew what ESG was the abbreviation for.
-11% had and 89% had not heard that it was: Environment, Social and Governance but up to 50% of the BTA members had heard of sustainable aviation fuel, we’ll keep checking on this figure until we’re at 100% .
+One poll asked about sustainable aviation fuel.
+Up to 50% of the BTA members had heard of sustainable aviation fuel, we’ll keep checking on this figure until we’re at 100% .

 Sustainable travel policies and FGA Travel Smart are ways companies can embed sustainability and carbon neutral targets into their business with a travel focus.
 We are presenting our work to travel management companies and corporate travellers as we believe through an alliance and leading examples we can shift travel into a new era, so we can keep it feeling special, exciting and cool but also more sustainable.

 Get in touch with us to discuss how FGA can work with you to recover from the pandemic stronger: email@example.com